EemeliSurakkaBrink/sick-beasts-frontend/documentation/project_requirements_document.md

 *   The project relies on the availability and stability of the Gelato print-on-demand service.
 *   It is assumed that the necessary APIs (for payment gateways and Instagram) are accessible and can handle the expected load.
 *   The site will initially launch with only t-shirts, though it should be architected to allow easy addition of new product categories.
-*   The CMS and admin interface will be strictly managed through Laravel and filament; custom feature requests outside those frameworks are out-of-scope for this version.
+*   The CMS and admin interface will be strictly managed through Sanity CMS; custom feature requests outside those frameworks are out-of-scope for this version.
-*   It is assumed that the target hosting environment can support Next.js 15 and Laravel simultaneously with reasonable performance.
+*   It is assumed that the target hosting environment can support Next.js 15 and Sanity CMS simultaneously with reasonable performance.
 *   Developers will primarily use provided tools (Cursor and Claude 3.7 Sonnet) for rapid and effective iterating on the project requirements.

 ## 8. Known Issues & Potential Pitfalls

-*   Integrating multiple technologies (Laravel, Next.js, Tailwind, Swiper.js) requires careful coordination.
+*   Integrating multiple technologies (CMS, Next.js, Tailwind, Swiper.js) requires careful coordination.
 Ensure that components communicate effectively across the backend and frontend.
 *   The Swiper.js carousel, while engaging, may present challenges with responsiveness and performance on older devices; thorough testing across devices is essential.
 *   API rate limits and potential reliability issues with external services (Gelato, Instagram, Payment gateways) could affect the user experience.
 Incorporate error handling and fallback mechanisms.
 *   Security around payment processing must be stringent; consider regular security audits and compliance checks.
 *   Scalability of the backend to support future product categories might require periodic review of database structure and server performance as traffic grows.
-*   The admin interface must be both intuitive and powerful; usability testing with actual store managers is advised to streamline workflow.
+*   The CMS interface must be both intuitive and powerful; usability testing with actual store managers is advised to streamline workflow.

-This document serves as the complete guide for the development of the e-commerce store project.
+This document serves as the comprehensive guide for the development of the e-commerce store project.
 It provides clear instructions and detailed requirements for all subsequent technical documents, ensuring that every aspect of the project is well-defined and unambiguous.